Shed project, part 3

 Like giving birth, the pain is now behind us.

 We are finally done with the shed, hurray!
 Here’s the play-by-play of the last weekend of construction.
+And if you want to refresh, have a quick look at the past two posts.

 First step is to dress properly for serious hard physical labor.
 Case in point: